KaiserSoft/SSH-Key-Deploy-v2/README.md

 # Command Examples #
+* show all command options
+./ssh-key-manage.sh --help

-* add key in id_rsa.pub file and add it to the WebServers and Firewall group
+* add SSH key in id_rsa.pub to database if not already in and join the WebServers and Firewall group
 ./ssh-key-manage.sh -f id_rsa.pub -g 'WebServers,Firewall'

 * display overview of all keys using sha256 fingerprints
-./ssh-key-manage.sh --overview
+./ssh-key-manage.sh

 * display overview of all keys using md5 fingerprints
-./ssh-key-manage.sh --overview --md5
+./ssh-key-manage.sh --md5

 * disable the key in id_rsa.pub
 ./ssh-key-manage.sh -f id_rsa.pub --disable